810912015/option/README.md

 # option
-A Europen Option Trade System
+A Europen Option Based on Bitscorn Index Trade System